kiwisincebirth/TRS-80-MODEL-1-K/README.md

 ## Introduction

 This project is an upgraded / evolved TRS-80 Model 1 main board replacement.
-It was designed to provide a reliable, compact, and modern replacement, removing some of the limitations of the original 1970's product, while still remaining faithful to the original technology (i.e. no FPGA's)
+It was designed to provide a reliable, compact, and modern replacement, removing some limitations of the original 1970's product, while still remaining faithful to the original technology (i.e. no emulation)

 ![MainboardFrontBuiltK1](/images/IMG_8736.jpeg)